George Mehnert

-George Nicholas Mehnert (November 3, 1881 – July 8, 1948) was an American wrestler who competed in the 1904 Summer Olympics and 1908 Summer Olympics.
-He was born in Newark, New Jersey.
+George Nicholas Mehnert (November 3, 1881 – July 8, 1948) was an American wrestler who competed in the 1904 Summer Olympics and 1908 Summer Olympics, winning the gold medal at both Olympics.

 At the 1904 Olympics, he won a gold medal in flyweight category.
 Four years later at the 1908 Olympics, he won a gold medal in freestyle bantamweight category.
 By winning the gold medal in 1908, Mehnert became the first American to win two Olympic gold medals in wrestling.

 In 1976, Mehnert was inducted into the inaugural class of the National Wrestling Hall of Fame as a Distinguished Member.